This course is an introduction to the theory and applications of formal methods, a field of

 Central themes of the course this year will include

-(iii) the interplay between inductive inference (learning from examples)
+(ii) the interplay between inductive inference (learning from examples)

 and deductive reasoning (logical inference and constraint solving).

-cutting-edge research topics such as quantitative and probabilistic
+such as quantitative and probabilistic

-verification, combining statistical learning and formal methods,
+verification, combining machine learning and formal methods,

 computer security, software engineering, embedded/cyber-physical systems,